LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D1-ConditionalStatements-if.md

 ---
 title: if statements
 description: Learn how to implement the selection control structure using if statements.
-keywords: selection, if, conditional expression, ternary oeprator
+keywords: selection, if, else...if, else if, conditional expression, ternary operator
 material: Lecture Notes
 generator: Typora
 author: Brian Bird